MartinReinhard10/In-Situ_Soil_Optode_Control/README.md

 - Download Real VNV viewer to PC and input Raspberry Pi IP adress to connect over WiFi

+    - Log in using the user credentials applied during Rasoberry Pi setup

 - Open the folder containing the Python scripts and run GUI_Control.py to operate the system